A dessert with pineapple on a white plate in the star restaurant Atelier in the Hotel Bayerischer Hof in Munich

 Dominik Käppeler

-Les Deux - star cuisine with Bavarian warmth and French charm
+Les Deux: With Bavarian warmth and French charm

 Fabrice and Katrin Kieffer: “Our restaurant embodies Bavarian warmth, combined with French charm.
 We are always here for our guests.
 The cuisine bears the hallmarks of French cooking, but it is lighter and also incorporates some Asian flavours from time to time.“